Last Updated on January 29, 2023 by Andrew Shih

 - Time management

 One thing to note is that it is a competitive market, and you need to convince potential clients to work with you.
 So it’s in your best interest, but not necessary, that you undergo training online.
-IAP Career College online, Udemy, and VA Classroom all offer great starter courses to prepare you well for this side-hustle journey.
+IAP Career College online, Udemy, and VA Classroom offer great starter courses to prepare you well for this side-hustle journey.

-Attending the training should be enough to sharpen your skills, but you are welcome to take it a step further to impress clients by getting certified.
+Attending the training should be enough to sharpen your skills, but you are welcome to take it further to impress clients by getting certified.
 IAP offers a great 6-week part-time online VA course that presents you with a certificate upon completion.
 Make your investment worthwhile by presenting your clients with your certificate to build credibility on your skills!

 Decide Your Pricing Structure